mehatabpathan/PP5/README.md

 #### EPIC | Admin & Store Management
 - As a store owner, I can add/edit/delete products through an easy-to-use interface so that I can manage the store's contents.
-- As a site owner, I can add/edit/delete interior design services provided through an easy-to-use interface so that I can manage the site's contents.
+- As a site owner, I can add/edit/delete all categories provided through an easy-to-use interface so that I can manage the site's contents.
-- As a site owner, I can add/delete images and location of previous design projects so that I can manage the site's contents.
+- As a site owner, I can add/delete images and location of previous  projects so that I can manage the site's contents.
 - As a site owner, I can view and delete customer enquiries on the front-end without having to access the admin panel.

 #### EPIC | User Interaction
 - As a site user, I can submit an contact form so that I can contact about a groceries.
-- As a site user, I can add / edit / delete a testimonial in relation to a consultation I received so that I can give my feedback.
+- As a site user, I can add / edit / delete a  in relation to a consultation I received so that I can give my feedback.
 - As a site user, I can sign up for the website's newsletter so that I can keep up to date with new products and promotions.

-#### User stories not yet implemented

-The following user stories were scoped out of the project due to time constraints and labelled as "Won't Have" on the project board on Github.
-It is intended that these user stories will be implemented at a later date.

-- As a shopper, I can add products to my saved items so that I can go back and view them at a later date.
-- As a shopper, I can view my saved products so I can find them easily in the one location.

 ### Design